 Counseling: April 1

-All Fall 2018 masters counseling applications are currently closed for consideration.
-Advanced Certificate applications in counseling are available for Spring Only, Masters admission in counseling is Fall only.
+All Fall 2019 Masters in School Counseling, Clinical Mental Health and PhD in Curriculum and Instruction are currently closed for consideration.
+Advanced Certificate applications in Counseling are available for Spring only, Masters admission in Counseling is Fall only.

 Fall: August 17